juergenweb/FrontendForms/README.md

 $frontendforms->setLang($user->language->name); // in this case I set the the site language dynamically
 ```

-Now you are ready to use the module in any template file.

 6. Copy the following code and paste it in a template of your choice

 Be aware of namespaces!!
 If you are using a namespace on the top of your template file, you have to adapt the
 instantiation of the class by using the FrontendForms namespace.
-This module runs in its own namespace called FrontendForms.
+This module runs in its own namespace called *FrontendForms*.

 Take a look at the following example:

 ```php